Lewis-Stuart-11/3DGS-to-PC/README.md

 pip install open3d
 ```

-Our mesh reconstruction works by generating a point cloud only containing the predicted surfaces of the scene (by culling Gaussians that do not contribute more than 25% to the final pixel colour).
+Our mesh reconstruction works by generating a point cloud only containing the predicted surfaces of the scene (by culling Gaussians that do not have a maximum contribution greater than the average maximum contribution of each Gaussian).
 Poisson surface reconstruction and laplacian smoothing are then used to generate a final mesh of the scene.
 The meshes that are generated using this method properly represent the entire scene, but often struggle with fine details.
 For generating a more accurate mesh, we recommend checking out [SuGaR](https://anttwo.github.io/sugar/).

 ![Comparison of the generated point cloud and mesh for the bulldozer scene](https://i.imgur.com/Lzwhatr.png)